cloudmesh-community/book/chapters/prg/python/python-libraries.md

 > 4. Write a program that uses docopt to define a commandline program.
 >    Hint: modify the iterate program.

-> 5. Demonstrate the program works and submit the code and output.
+> 5. Demonstrate the program works.